Rahulshahare/SaregamaApp/README.md

 as our buttons was a initial small size, using ```crossAxisAlignment``` to ```stretch``` makes our Buttons available to full width. #looks great ```:)```

 ### Expanded
-After stretching buttons to full width there are still some unused space, ```Expanded``` expands a child of a [Row], [Column], or [Flex] so that the child fills the available space, As are result 7 buttons fills the whole space equally to make our app Beautiful n working.
+After stretching buttons to full width there are still some unused space, ```Expanded``` expands a child of a [Row], [Column], or [Flex] so that the child fills the available space, As a result 7 buttons fills the whole space equally to make our app Beautiful n working.

 ### WebApp
 ![WebApp](https://raw.githubusercontent.com/Rahulshahare/SaregamaApp/master/test/webapp.png)